Multiple unit: North America

 Most trains in North America are locomotive-hauled and use Multiple Unit (MU) control to control multiple locomotives.
-The control system of the leading locomotive connects to the other locomotives so that the engineer's control is repeated on all the additional locomotives.
-The locomotives are connected by multi-core cables.
-"The Railway Technical Website".
-This does not make these locomotives MUs for the purposes of this article.
-See locomotive consist.
+The leading locomotive's control system connects to the other locomotives, so the engineer's controls are replicated on all additional locomotives.
+Multi-core cables connect the locomotives."The Railway Technical Website".
+This does not make these locomotives MUs for this article.
+See, locomotive consist.

 However, commuters, rapid transit, and light rail operations make extensive use of MUs.
 Most electrically powered trains are MUs.

-The Southeastern Pennsylvania Transportation Authority (SEPTA) Regional Rail Division uses EMUs almost exclusively — the exception being some of its peak express service.
+The Southeastern Pennsylvania Transportation Authority (SEPTA) Regional Rail Division uses EMUs almost exclusively— the exception being some of its peak express service.
 New Jersey Transit service on the Northeast Corridor Line is split between electric locomotives and EMUs.

-M2, M4, M6 and M8 EMUs which operate on the New Haven Line of Metro-North Railroad, are “multi-system” meaning they can draw power from either the third rail or from overhead lines.
-This allows operation under the wires between Pelham, NY and New Haven, CT, a section of track owned by Metro North but shared with Amtrak's Northeast Corridor service, and on third rail between Pelham and Grand Central Terminal.
+M2, M4, M6 and M8 EMUs which operate on the New Haven Line of Metro-North Railroad, are "multi-system" meaning they can draw power from either the third rail or from overhead lines.
+This allows operation under the wires between Pelham, NY and New Haven, CT, a section of track owned by Metro-North but shared with Amtrak's Northeast Corridor service, and on third rail between Pelham and Grand Central Terminal.
 EMUs are used on AMT's Montreal/Deux-Montagnes line.

-DMUs are less common, partly because new light rail operations are almost entirely electric, with many commuter routes already electrified, and also because of the difficulties posed by Federal Railway Administration rules limiting their use on shared passenger/freight corridors.
+DMUs are less common, partly because new light-rail operations are almost entirely electric, with many commuter routes already electrified, and also because of the difficulties posed by Federal Railroad Administration rules that limit their use on shared passenger/freight corridors.
 When the Budd RDC was developed following World War II, it was adopted for many secondary passenger routes in the United States (especially on the Boston and Maine Railroad) and Canada.
 These operations generally survived longer in Canada, but several were abandoned in the Via Rail cutbacks of the early 1990s.
 One that survives is Victoria - Courtenay train on Vancouver Island.
 DMU use in Canada has been resurrected in recent years, beginning with the opening of Union Pearson Express in 2015.

 While most DMUs need to comply with strict FRA crash requirements for simultaneous operation with freight railways, European-style DMUs are used with timesharing arrangements on several rail lines, including the RiverLINE in New Jersey.
 Only a handful of manufacturers in the United States produce or have produced FRA-compliant DMUs, including Colorado Railcar (now US Railcar) and Nippon Sharyo/Sumitomo Corporation.
 NJ Transit has experimented with this DMU on the Princeton Branch line.
-In August 2006 it was announced that Amtrak wants the State of Vermont to experiment with DMUs on the state-subsidized Vermonter line from New Haven north to St. Albans to replace the less efficient diesel locomotive trainsets currently used.
+In August 2006, it was announced that Amtrak wants the State of Vermont to experiment with DMUs on the state-subsidized Vermonter line from New Haven north to St. Albans to replace the less efficient diesel locomotive trainsets currently used.